acorn2984/DSC_Crystallisation_Peaks/README.md

 ## Acknowledgments

 - Developed for polymer crystallization kinetics research
+- I would like to express my sincere thanks to Ellen Heeley for her invaluable support and guidance throughout this project.
+I’m truly grateful for the opportunity to work on such an exciting and meaningful endeavour.
+- A heartfelt thank you to Jai Gupta for being an exceptional supervisor during my internship.
+I’ve learnt a great deal from this experience and deeply appreciate the mentorship.
 - Thanks to the materials science community for feedback and testing